 - What is an educational assistant?

-- Apply for a rural Educational Assistant position
+- Apply for an educational assistant position

 What is an educational assistant?